dskho/0xatom.github.io/_posts/2020-07-17-cybersploit2.md

 ![](https://www.ubackground.com/_ph/11/175205427.jpg)

-Hi all, that was a really silly box.
-Let's pwn it!
+Hi all, let's pwn it!

 You can find the machine there > [CyberSploit 2](https://www.vulnhub.com/entry/cybersploit-2,511/){:target="_blank"}